alttch/eva3/doc/sfa/sfa_api.rst

 * other options: http://pygal.org/en/stable/documentation/configuration/chart.html#options (use range_min, range_max for range, other are passed as-is)

-If option "w" (fill) is used, number digits after comma can be specified.
+If option "w" (fill) is used, number of digits after comma may be specified.
 E.g. 5T:3 will output values with 3 digits after comma.

-Additionally SI prefix can be specified and value will be converted to kilos, megas etc, e.g. 5T:k:3 - divide value by 1000 and output 3 digits after comma.
+Additionally, SI prefix can be specified to convert value to kilos, megas etc, e.g. 5T:k:3 - divide value by 1000 and output 3 digits after comma.
 Valid prefixes are: k, M, G, T, P, E, Z, Y.

 If binary prefix is required, it should be followed by "b", e.g. 5T:Mb:3 - divide value by 2^20 and output 3 digits after comma.

-For chart, JSON RPC gets reply with "content_type" and "data" fields, where content is image content type.
-If PNG image format is selected, data is base64-encoded.

 .. _sfapi_terminate: